ConlanMcNamee/yummly_example/README.md

 If you cloned the basic; setup below are the steps for making this application.
 ## Adding files
 Open another command prompt without closing the one running our lite-server.
-You will need need two new files for this application in our app folder.
+In the app folder, you will need to make two new files.

 1. rxjs-operators.ts
 2. yummly-get.service.ts

 In a Mac Terminal type
 ```
 touch app/rxjs-operators.ts app/yummly-get.service.ts